 |ENGL 120||Composition III||3|

-- All prerequisite courses completed with a “C” or better and cumulative GPA in prerequisite courses of 2.75 or greater
+- All pre-requisite courses completed with a “C” or better and cumulative GPA in prerequisite courses of 2.75 or greater

-*Completion of the admission requirements makes the applicant eligible for consideration for admission to the UNM-Valencia Nursing Program.
+Completion of the admission requirements makes the applicant eligible for consideration for admission to the UNM-Valencia Nursing Program.
 It does not guarantee admission.
-Students who are selected for admission will be required to submit further materials, including, but not limited to, official transcripts, background check, and immunization records.
+Students who are selected for admission will be required to submit further materials, including, but not limited to, background check and immunization records.